 Per usual, sharks have returned to our waters with the warmer water temperatures.
 Just watch the shoreline and you’ll see bonnethead sharks slicing through the water as they seek out prey.
 These predators will eat most anything, but chunks of blue crab and live shrimp can be especially productive.
 Shark fishing is an easy way to get younger anglers involved as sharks are usually hungry and put up great fights.

 See you on the water!

-For a decade, Capt.
+For over a decade, Capt.
 Geoff Bennett has operated Charleston Charter Fishing providing light tackle charters.
-Clients choose from a full menu of fishing options with charters tailored to their desires.
+Clients choose from a full menu of artificial and live bait fishing options with charters tailored to their desires.
 USCG licensed and insured, Capt.
 Bennett is committed to providing a safe and enjoyable charter to anglers of all skill levels and ages.
 For more information, call Capt.
-Bennett at 843.324.3332, visit his website at CharlestonCharterFishing.com or email him at email@example.com.
+Bennett at 843.324.3332, visit his website at CharlestonCharterFishing.com or email him at firstname.lastname@example.org.